 - Within 90 days after the occupancy certificate is issued, each regulated design and any other documents that relate to the building work must be lodged.

-These required documents can only be provided to the Secretary by a registered design practitioner or registered building practitioner.
+These required documents can only be provided to the Secretary of the Department of Customer Service by a registered design practitioner or registered building practitioner.

 From the 1st of July 2023, registered building, design and engineer practitioners will need to be indemnified under a professional indemnity insurance policy.
 The policy must cover the liability that could be incurred in the course of their work, as determined by the practitioner.
 These insurance policies must also apply retrospectively to any liability incurred from the point that the practitioner became registered under the new regime.